-So, to recap and hopefully make this perfectly clear - the major and relative minor pentatonic scales are exactly the same as one another except that they start on different notes.
-The blues scale is the same as the minor pentatonic with an added flattened 5th passing note!
+So, to recap and hopefully make this perfectly clear - the major and relative minor pentatonic scales are the same as one another except that they start on different notes.
+The blues scale as I and many others define it, is the same as the minor pentatonic with an added flattened 5th passing note!

-The audio link for this section is: http://learn-keyboard.co.uk/scales 2.html
+The audio link for this section is: https://learn-keyboard.co.uk/scales_2.html

 The next few pages show all the major and relative minor scales in the order in which they should be learnt.
 They are written here in two octaves, one octave apart, but can also be played for four octaves.
 Ideally these should be practiced with each hand separately and both hands together staccato and legato paying attention to accuracy and timing.
 Also make sure that each note is played with an equal pressure.
 Gradually increase the speed according to your ability.
-When you are familiar with them they can be practiced in any order.
+Using a metronome is ideal.
+When you are familiar with them, they can be practiced in any order.